fredhutchio/RNAseq/README.md

 1. Introduction
 By the end of this class, you should be able to:
-- Organize files (data, code, results) associated with genomics projects
+- Organize files (data, code, results) associated with genomics projects (idiosyncratic things about Hutch infrastructure, including accessing Unix-stored data from Mac vs Windows)
 - reproducibility
 - QC of data
 - data trimming and filtering

-2. Read mapping and quantification
+1. Read mapping and quantification
 By the end of this class, you should be able to:
 - mapping tools
+- gene vs transcript
+- pseudomapping
 - IGV

 3. Hypothesis testing
 By the end of this class, you should be able to:
+- Bioconductor
+- EdgeR, limma voom, DESeq

-4. Visualization
+1. Visualization
 By the end of this class, you should be able to:
+- Create and customize
+- MA-plot, volcano plot, heat map

 Each class in this course includes code-along tutorials interspersed with challenge exercises.

 *Required software:**

 Software used in this course include:
+- Unix shell (to access cluster)
+- Text editor?
-- IGV
+- IGV?

 The links above reference relevant sections of [fredhutch.io's Software page](http://www.fredhutch.io/software/).